 Update regarding the novel Coronavirus

-Since the World Health Organization (WHO) declared the novel Coronavirus a public health emergency, Gerson Relocation has been carefully monitoring the situation regarding the outbreak of Coronavirus in relation to assignments to and from the region.
+Since the World Health Organization (WHO) declared the novel Coronavirus (On February 11, 2020 the World Health Organization announced an official name for the disease that is causing the current outbreak of coronavirus disease, COVID-19) a public health emergency, Gerson Relocation has been carefully monitoring the situation regarding the outbreak of Coronavirus in relation to assignments to and from the region.

 This post is updated as new information becomes available.

 How is the novel Coronavirus impacting employee relocations to an from China?

 Updates from our service partners across Asia show that the situation is still changing.
 We are seeing that Chinese supply chains are resuming operations gradually based on approval from the Chinese government.

 For air and sea freight, the feedback we are receiving is that “airlines and ocean carriers are continuing to review how to operate in this rapidly changing environment with unknown impact on flight schedules, sailings and capacities to and from China.
 The local governments have imposed stricter and additional requirements for work resumption.
 Companies need to demonstrate they have safety processes in place, equipped with sufficient hygiene consumable stock and fulfil on-going reporting and audit requirements.
 Also, there are varying levels of local regulation and restrictions on the movement of people, which have an impact on the domestic supply chain capacities.
 The cancellation of flights and blank sailings, together with the stricter quarantine requirements enforced at an increasing number of ports and gateways will result in supply chain delays.”

 Sea freight: Except for Wuhan, all Chinese ports continue to operate.
 However, the ports of Shanghai and Tianjin are experiencing congestion.
 Loading and discharging operations are also expected to slow down due to lack of stevedores.